 “Thank you,” she said.
 The words sounded papery even to her.

-She waited until Billy rode around a corner before slipping inside.
+She waited until Billy rode out of sight before slipping inside.
 Certainly he, of all people, knew the awful significance of this gift.

 She disappeared to her bedroom on the second story, after a few “goodnights” and “happy birthdays.”
 Rosie kept the journal under her sweater until she was safely upstairs.